 Biography

-With a zeal for noise, minimalism, and dizzying sense of rhythmic prowess - 'Omniaglyph' wields power with restraint reminiscent of the adventurous IDM beat science of Autechre and the gritty sound design of Lee Gamble or Demdike Stare.
-Riding the fine line between technique-focused drone squall and idea-propelled ambient explorations, Eras' latest is potent tangling film score elements with spectral electronics.
+With a zeal for noise, minimalism, and dizzying sense of rhythmic prowess - the 'Omniaglyph' triptych wields power with restraint reminiscent of the adventurous post-human atmospheres of Autechre and the dark growling sound design of Ben Frost or Jóhann Jóhannsson.
+Riding the fine line between drone squall and euphoric ambient explorations, Eras' latest is a potent tangling of film score abstractions with spectral electronics.
+While much of 'Omniaglyph' is a solitary effort, there are collaborative experiments with live instrumentation featuring saxophone (Scott Page of Pink Floyd), electric viola (Kathia Rudametkin), and musique concrète tape loops (Ana Reptiliana).